neurodroid/stimfit/doc/sphinx/manual/python.rst

     >>> numpy_matrix[1] = N.sqrt( N.abs(get_trace()) )
     >>> new_window_matrix(numpy_matrix)

 In this example, N is the NumPy namespace.
-Typing N. at the command prompt will show you all available NumPy functions. **get_size_trace** will be explained later on.
+Typing N. at the command prompt will show you all available NumPy functions. :func:`stf.get_size_trace()` will be explained later on.

-**new_window_list()**
+* **new_window_list()**

 Although using a 2D_NumPy array is very efficient, there are a few drawbacks: the size of the array has to be know at construction time, and all traces have to be of equal lengths.
-Both problems can be avoided using **new_window_list**, albeit at the price of a significant performance loss. **new_window_list** takes a Python list of 1D-NumPy arrays as an argument:
+Both problems can be avoided using :func:`stf.new_window_list()`, albeit at the price of a significant performance loss. :func:`stf.new_window_list()` takes a Python list of 1D-NumPy arrays as an argument:

 ::